 More than a third of primary schools in England are failing to perform to a controversial set of standards, according to figures uncovered by The TES.

-Around 6,000 primaries - out of an estimated 17,000 - are struggling with low results or failing to make sufficient progress under criteria for the World Class Primary Programme.
+Around 6,000 primaries - of an estimated 17,000 in total - are struggling with low results or are failing to make sufficient progress under criteria for the World Class Primary Programme.

 The initiative is based on the hugely contentious National Challenge scheme for secondaries and is designed to aid school improvement.

-Its main focus is on primary schools where fewer than 55 per cent of children achieve the expected Level 4 in both English and maths at the end of key stage 2 (age 11).
-But it also covers schools that are deemed inadequate by the Ofsted inspectorate, have inconsistent results or are coasting.
+Its main focus is on primary schools where fewer than 55 per cent of children achieve the expected level 4 in both English and maths at the end of key stage 2.
+But it also covers schools that are deemed inadequate by teaching watchdog Ofsted, have inconsistent results, or are coasting.

 The Government has published statistics showing that 1,472 primaries are under the 55 per cent floor target.
 It has also been made public that around 300 primaries are either in special measures or have a notice to improve from Ofsted.

 But previously unpublished figures - which feature in National Strategies presentations to local authorities - show that in addition to these schools, approximately 3,400 are deemed to be coasting and 1,000 to have inconsistent results.